patrickamsler/ml-notes/language-models.md

 Each token flows in parallel through the transformer blocks.
 There are dependencies between these paths in the self-attention layer, but not in the feed-forward layer.

+Only the first layer needs embeddings, the other layers only need the output of the previous layer.
+The self-attention mechanism is applied to the output of the previous layer to compute the attention scores.

 ### Self-Attention

 Self-attention is a mechanism that allows the model to focus on different parts of the input sequence when processing each token.